Matsumae Kinhiro: Biography

 Kinhiro was born in Keichō 3 (1598) in Ōdate (大館), the Kakizaki, later the Matsumae, clan fortified residence in Matsumae before the construction of Fukuyama Castle.
-He was the eldest son of Matsumae Morihiro (松前盛広), the eldest son of Matsumae Yoshihiro, first daimyō of Matsumae Domain, his mother the daughter of a clan retainer.
+He was the eldest son of Matsumae Morihiro (松前盛広), the eldest son of Matsumae Yoshihiro, the first daimyō of Matsumae Domain, his mother the daughter of a clan retainer.
 His father died in Keichō 13 (1608).
 In Keichō 18 (1613), he received audiences with Tokugawa Hidetada and Tokugawa Ieyasu, and the following year was invested with Junior Fifth Court Rank, Lower Grade and the title Lord Protector of the Islands (志摩守).
 After the death of his grandfather Yoshihiro in 1616, Matsumae Kinhiro was confirmed as daimyō in Genna 2 (1617).

 His years as daimyō saw the development of han finances, with the arrival of Ōmi merchants (近江商人), the establishment of a gold dust emporium, and the conferral of trading rights on his senior retainers.
 In 1617, prospectors using placer methods began to extract gold from local streams in the south of the Oshima Peninsula.
 In 1620, Kinhiro presented a hundred ryō of gold dust to the bakufu, Doi Toshikatsu and Aoyama Tadatoshi conferring rights to its continued gathering and to new gold mining operations on the island in return.
 These spread rapidly: by 1628, extraction activities had advanced to the Shiriuchi River (ja), by 1631 to Shimakomaki, then by 1633 to the Kenomai (慶能舞川) and Shizunai Rivers further east, and by 1635 to streams near Samani, as well as the Yūbari River.
 Kinhiro established a gold mining magistrate (金山奉行, kanayama bugyō) and leased rights to stretches of streams and rivers, the working methods being described in detail in a long surviving letter by Portuguese Jesuit missionary Diogo de Carvalho who, following in the footsteps of Jerome de Angelis, travelled to Ezo in 1620, and again in 1622.